 In MOS mode, the effects can lead to severe slit losses if some precautions are not taken.
-To minimize atmospheric dispersion effects at high airmass, and assuming that the observations are performed close to meridian, the slits need to be oriented N-S, forcing the rotator angle to be set at 90° .
+To minimize atmospheric dispersion effects at high airmass, and assuming that the observations are performed close to meridian, we have historically requested that the slits be oriented N-S, forcing the rotator angle to be set at 90°.
 This rotator angle is the default one to be used for pre-imaging, and the same rotator angle will be used during spectroscopic follow-up.
-The VIMOS operational scenario foresees to carry out MOS observations as close as possible to Meridian, within \pm 2 hrs.
-Although this represents a major operational constraint, this is the only safe mode to ensure that slit losses are minimized in a systematic way for the blue setups, provided that slits are oriented N-S.
+The normal VIMOS operational scenario has been to carry out MOS observations as close as possible to Meridian, within \pm 2 hrs.
+Starting during Period 90 we have relaxed this constraint as follow: for targets at declinations in the range $-45^{\circ} < \delta < -5^{\circ}$ we permit observations with slits oriented E-W, with rotator angle set at 0°, and with HA within \pm 3 hrs from meridian.
+For a full report see Sanchez-Janssen et al. (2012) in the VIMOS web.